IBEZ/SAP_Basis_Course/README.md

 **Host file**
 Host file is an operating system files that map a hostname to IP address.
 It is a plain text file.

+**Chapter 4:Direct and indirect assignment**

+**Direct Assignment**

+Roles are directly assign to user or you can open any user and copy role(From the sheet or provide files)

+**Indirect Assignment **

+Roles are assigned to position

+**Step**

+Goto > Setting > Enable/ Click Complete view (Organizational Management and workflow) Type or search Derive role and click on user tabs, click on Organizational mgnt :” Indirect user assignments ok”.